 - If you have any fall flowers that are still looking gorgeous (Mums, Asters, and Pansies come to mind), or fall produce that has lots of life left (think Broccoli, Spinach, Kale, and Cabbage), make a plan to protect them from the elements.
 These plants are frost hardy, but 13ºF is more than they are prepared to handle.
 Frost cloth or a cold frame will do the trick, although a 5-gallon bucket will suffice in a pinch.
 The goal is to trap air around the plants, providing a buffer against the frigid air outside.

 - Examine the trees around your property.
 Are there any branches that look like their grip on life is tenuous?
 If you can safely do so, prune them now.
 Take special care with trees that still are holding onto their leaves, especially if those leaves are still green.
-These will catch a ton of wet heavy snow, which means the potential for limb breakage is high.
+These can catch a ton of wet heavy snow, which means the potential for limb breakage is high.
 Don’t park your car under any of these branches.
 Some trees that are particularly prone to breaking include cottonwoods, willows, old crab apples (especially if they have diseased limbs), maples, and elms.

 - Disconnect your hoses and drain the water from them.
 Broken water pipes are never fun to deal with, much less so when it is cold out.